Hilbert's fourth problem in the constant curvature setting

 \textbf{Organization.} Section~\ref{Preliminaries} develops algebraic properties of positively homogeneous functions and Finsler geometry preliminaries.
 Sections~\ref{sectionK=0}--\ref{sectionK=1} constitute the core geometric analysis: Section~\ref{sectionK=0} addresses the global structure and existence of projectively flat Finsler metrics with $\mathbf{K}=0$, proving Theorem \ref{thmK=0globalintro}; Section~\ref{sectionK=-1} provides parallel results for $\mathbf{K}=-1$, establishing Theorems \ref{thmK=-1globalintro} and \ref{uniquenssFinsler}.
 Notably, in these two sections, we provide a complete description of maximal domains of metrics in the two-dimensional case (Theorem~\ref{K=0conneccomconvex}, Theorem~\ref{thmK=-1convex}) and exhibit new metrics with disconnected domains (Proposition~\ref{K=0Ex1}, Example~\ref{K=-1ExampleAmazing}).
 Section~\ref{sectionK=1} treats the $\mathbf{K}=1$ case, deriving explicit distance formulas (Theorem \ref{DisInto}) and proving the completion of such manifold is a sphere (Theorem \ref{thmK=1globalintro}).
 Section~\ref{SecSobolev} investigates the linear/nonlinear structure of Sobolev spaces over these manifolds, linking it to backward completeness and proving the main characterization Theorem \ref{thmSobolevIntro}.
 Section~\ref{sectiondistance} broadens the perspective to asymmetric metrics on Euclidean spaces induced by pseudo-norm functions, where the fundamental equivalence Theorem \ref{dandFequ} is established.
 Complementary proofs and technical results are collected in the Appendix (Sections \ref{propergenerlengappex0}--\ref{propesoboleve}), completing the detailed arguments for all results presented in the main text.

-\textbf{Acknowledgements.} The authors are grateful to Robert L.~Bryant for his guidance regarding relevant references.
+\textbf{Acknowledgements.} The authors are grateful to Robert L.~Bryant and Patrick Foulon for their guidance regarding relevant references.
 The first author is supported by Natural Science Foundation of Zhejiang Province (No. LY23A010012) and Natural Science Foundation of Ningbo (No.~2024J017).
 The second author is supported by Natural Science Foundation of China (No.~12471045) and Science and Technology Project of Xinjiang Production and Construction Corps (No.~2023CB008-12).

 10mm